What is a Takeover?

 A takeover is the purchase of a company.
 A takeover is different from a merger, which occurs when the purchaser and the target both cease to exist and instead form a new, combined company.

 Let's assume Company XYZ wants to acquire Company ABC.
-Company XYZ might just start buying ABC shares on the open , but once Company XYZ acquires 5% of ABC, it must formally (and publicly) declare how many shares it owns to the Securities and Exchange Commission.
+Company XYZ might just start buying ABC shares on the open market, but once Company XYZ acquires 5% of ABC, it must formally (and publicly) declare how many shares it owns to the Securities and Exchange Commission.
 Company XYZ must also state whether it intends to create an ABC takeover or just hold its existing shares as an investment.

 The most common methods of determining the target's value are to look at comparable companies in the industry and to conduct a discounted cash flow analysis, but evaluating other measures such as P/E ratios, price-to-sales ratios, or even replacement costs provides valuable insight.
-Acquirers often have to pay a premium price of the target company's shares in order to get the shareholders to agree to the takeover.
+Acquirers often have to pay a premium above the market price of the target company's shares in order to get the shareholders to agree to the takeover.

 Once the tender offer is made, ABC can accept the terms of the offer, negotiate a different price, use a 'poison pill' or other defense to avert the deal, or find somebody else to sell to who will pay as much or more as XYZ is offering.
 If ABC accepts the offer, regulatory bodies then review the transaction to ensure the combination does not create a monopoly or other anticompetitive circumstances within the industries involved.
 If the regulatory bodies approve the transaction, the parties exchange funds and the deal is closed.